fbpx

 Where can I get support?

 Some clinics in metro areas are well-versed in offering healthcare services for men who have sex with men.
 While you can request an HIV test from any doctor, only certain doctors (known as S100 prescribers) are qualified to prescribe HIV treatments.
-You can find a list and a map of these HIV specialist doctors at the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM).
+You can find one of these HIV specialist doctors using our interactive map.

 Talking to a healthcare professional is a good place to start, but if you feel like you could benefit from additional support, there are other organisations you can speak to, including some which offer counselling services or resources for people newly diagnosed with HIV.
 Contact your local AIDS Council or HIV organisation for more information.